JSP Life Cycle – explain.

 jspInit(), _jspService() and jspDestroy() are called the life cycle methods of the JSP.

-figure is not given here..
+figure for jsp life cycle is not given here..

 Excellent man, you really helped me.